 Permit conditions in this permit for the PSEU(s) listed above with regulatory citation 40 CFR 70.6(a)(3)(i) are included for the purpose of complying with 40 CFR 64.
 In addition, the Permittee shall meet the requirements, as applicable, of 40 CFR 64.7, 64.8, and 64.9.
 [40 CFR 64]

-5.2.9 The Permittee shall comply with the performance criteria listed in the following table for particulate matter emissions from PSEU(s) identified in Condition 5.2.8 that had a baghouse as an add on control device.
-The temperature of the exhaust gases at the inlet to baghouse D1C, D2C, D3C, and D4C is indicator No. 3.
-Indicator No. 3 does not apply to baghouses at the facility that do not handle hot exhaust gases.
+5.2.9 The Permittee shall comply with the performance criteria listed in the table below for the particulate matter emissions from emission units listed in Condition 5.2.8.
 [40 CFR 64.6(c)(1)(iii)]

-Performance Criteria [64.4(a)(3)] Indicator No. 1 Visible Emissions Indicator No. 2 Baghouse Inspection Indicator No. 3 Baghouse Temperature A. Data Representativeness [64.3(b)(1)] Visible emissions to be observed at the baghouse exhaust stack Preventative Maintenance Program that includes checks as specified by Condition 5.2.3.
-Temperature monitoring for baghouses controlling dryers as specified by Condition 5.2.1.
-B. Verification of Operational Status (new/modified monitoring equipment only) [64.3(b)(2)] Not Applicable.
-Not Applicable.
-Not Applicable.
-C. QA/QC Practices and Criteria [64.3(b)(3)] The observer shall have received training acceptable to the Division to recognize the appropriate opacity action levels.
-Specific QA/QC practices and criteria will be specified in the Preventive Maintenance Program required by Condition 5.2.3.
-The Baghouse temperature shall be continuously measured.
-The temperature monitoring system must be certified by the manufacturer to be accurate within 5 percent for the maximum temperature rating for the bags.
-Installation and calibration is done in accordance with the manufacturer's recommendations.
-D. Monitoring Frequency [64.3(b)(4)] Once per day or portion of day of the emission unit is operated as prescribed in Condition 5.2.2.
-At least once each week.
-Continuous.
-E. Data Collection Procedures [64.3(b)(4)] Visual readings manually recorded in a daily visible emissions (VE) log suitable for inspection or submittal to the Division.
+Performance Criteria [64.4(a)(3)] Indicator No. 1 Visible Emission Check Indicator No. 2 Baghouse Inspection A. Data Representativeness [64.3(b)(1)] Visible emissions will be observed at the baghouse exhaust stack Preventative Maintenance Program that includes checks as specified by Condition 5.2.4

+Performance Criteria [64.4(a)(3)] Indicator No. 1 Visible Emission Check Indicator No. 2 Baghouse Inspection В. Verification of Operational Status (new/modified monitoring equipment only) [64.3(b)(2)] Not Applicable Not Applicable C. QA/QC Practices and Criteria [64.3(b)(3)] The observer shall have received training acceptable to the Division to recognize the appropriate opacity action levels Specific QA/QC practices and criteria will be specified in the Preventive Maintenance Program required by Condition 5.2.4 D. Monitoring Frequency [64.3(b)(4)] Once per day or portion of day of the emission unit is operated as prescribed in Condition 5.2.3 At least once each week E. Data Collection Procedures [64.3(b)(4)] Visual readings manually recorded in a daily VE log suitable for inspection or submittal.
 Pressure drop and other pertinent data must be recorded in the log if a problem requiring action is detected.
-Manual readings and data logging.
-Any instance the bag temperature is exceeded.
-F. Averaging Period [64.3(b)(4)] Three-minute average Not Applicable.
-Not Applicable.
+Manual readings and data logging F. Averaging Period [64.3(b)(4)] Three-minute average Not Applicable